LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 ### Stating actions.

 - Saying everything aloud is essential:
-  1. If you didn't say you did it then you didn't do it.
+  1. If you didn't say you did it, then you didn't do it.
   2. If you don't have the item on your sheet, you don't have the item.
-  3. If you didn't say out loud that you looted an item then you didn't loot an item.
+  3. If you didn't say out loud that you looted an item, then you didn't loot an item.
-  4. If you didn't buy an item then you didn't buy an item.
+  4. If you didn't buy an item, then you didn't buy an item.

 - If I didn't hear you say it, it didn't happen.
 - Please make sure I can hear you properly.